 The Texas Council for Developmental Disabilities (TCDD) continues to monitor how people with disabilities and their families are impacted by the COVID-19 pandemic.
-In 2020, we conducted two surveys to learn about the effects of the initial shutdown, school and workplace changes, social distancing, and disruption of daily life.
-Now, as COVID-19 has been part of our lives for over one year, we are conducting a third survey to learn how you and your family are dealing with the ongoing situation.
+In 2020, we conducted two surveys to learn about the effects of the initial shutdown, school and workplace changes, social distancing, and other disruptions to daily life.
+In April 2021, we conducted a third survey to learn how the ongoing pandemic continues to affect our lives and access to resources.

 In spring 2020, Texans were asked if COVID-19 had disrupted their access to services, if they had been able to stay safe during the pandemic, and whom they called if they needed help.
 Nearly 90 people participated in the first round of Texas COVID Stories.
 Almost a third of respondents were self-advocates.
 You can read some of the stories submitted by people from across Texas.